coderefinery/social-coding/talk.md

 1. Contrast Matlab vs Octave from a derivative work, intellectual property, and open science standpoint.

-2. (something with understanding derivative works)

-3. Do you form derivative works of your groupmates?
+3. Do you form derivative works of your groupmates' work?
 Colleagues who came before you?
+What have you done that isn't a derivative work?

+2. Try to trace and think of the derivative work history of this lesson.
+How many inputs are there?
+What happens if you think of more than copyright?

 ---